Using NVDA to Evaluate Web Accessibility

 You may want to practice reading through the content on this page with a NVDA right now.
 Keep in mind that there is a link at the top of this page to skip to the main content.

-Every image on a page needs alt text.
+Every image on a page needs alternative text.
 If an image does not have alt text, a screen reader will typically ignore it, but the behavior may vary depending on its function.

 Use the following shortcuts to navigate through and interact with forms: